tomer-erez/install-linux-os-banana-pi-m4/README.md

 ##  preaparing the sd card.

-1.1 insert one of the 2 sd cards to your computer(the smaller sd card).
+insert one of the 2 sd cards to your computer(the smaller sd card)

-1.2 open the sdcard formatter you downloaded, click on format. when the warning shows click yes.
+open the sdcard formatter you downloaded, click on format. when the warning shows click yes.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/sdformatter-1.jpg)

-1.3 download a linux image file. this image file is the operating system we wish to have on our banana pi.
+download a linux image file. this image file is the operating system we wish to have on our banana pi.

-i will be downloading ubuntu 18.04 (zip file) from the following link: https://download.banana-pi.dev/d/ca025d76afd448aabc63/?p=%2FImages%2FBPI-M4%2Flinux&mode=list

-extract the file into a folder on your computer.
+i will be downloading ubuntu 18.04 (zip file) from the following link: https://download.banana-pi.dev/d/ca025d76afd448aabc63/?p=%2FImages%2FBPI-M4%2Flinux&mode=list extract the file into a folder on your computer.

-1.4 open win32diskmanager.
+open win32diskmanager.

 click the blue folder icon and choose the image file you just downloaded from wherever you saved it.

-click write and wait a few minutes for it to finish.
+click write and wait 5-15 minutes for it to finish.

-1.5 open balenaetcher.
+open balenaetcher.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/balena1_page-0001.jpg)
 click flash from file and choose the same image file again.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/balena2_page-0001.jpg)
 click select target and choose the device to flash the image into, in this case the sd card.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/balena3_page-0001.jpg)
-click flash and wait 5-10 minutes for it to finish.
+click flash and wait 5-15 minutes for it to finish.

 once the flashing is finished eject the sd card from your computer.